 Most electricity bills are paid after consuming electricity, and retailers require your credit record before signing you up.
 Consider that electric companies do not use your FICO score, but instead your TEC score (telecommunications, energy and cable).

 After the credit check is completed, the provider might ask for a deposit to sign you up.
-The deposit normally ranges from $100 to $400, based on your credit check.
+An electricity deposit normally ranges from $100 to $400, based on your credit check.
 These funds are refunded if you switch your electricity provider again in the future, minus any pending payments.

 If you choose prepaid electricity from Payless Power, there is no credit check and no deposit because you are paying for electricity in advance.
 Payless will notify when the balance in your account is low, so you can purchase more electricity.
 For $40 down, Payless will connect your electricity today.